 - Change “Only you and admins” to “Anyone”

-When you first add the block to your dashboard, the block prompts you to connect to a Jira account.
+When you first add the app to your dashboard, the app prompts you to connect to a Jira account.
 Follow the on-screen instructions to allow Airtable connect to Jira Cloud.

 Enter your email: Use the email address linked to the API Key created under the Getting Started Section